LuxLang/lux/documentation/book/the_lux_programming_language/chapter_7.md

 (def .private i::< (# library/lux/math/number/int.order <))
 ```

-The `open:` macro serves as a directive that creates private/un-exported definitions in your module for every member of a particular implementation.
+The `use` macro serves as a directive that creates private/un-exported definitions in your module for every member of a particular implementation.

 You may also give it an optional _aliasing pattern_ for the definitions, in case you want to avoid any name clash.

-	You might want to check out [Appendix C](appendix_c.md) to discover a pattern-matching macro version of `open:` called `^open`.
+	You might want to check out [Appendix C](appendix_c.md) to discover a pattern-matching macro version of `use` called `^open`.

 ```clojure
 ...
 Allows accessing the value of a implementation's member.